Unkindnesses/raven/website/docs/intro/setup.md

 2+2 # Try editing this!
 ```

-If you just want to explore, you can move straight on to the basics.
+If you're happy just to explore, you can move straight on to the basics.

 If you want start doing more ambitious things, the best way is to get the [VS Code editor with the Raven plugin](#setup-with-vs-code).